SahilKr24/aria2aws/README.md

 1. SSHing into and setting up the server.
 2. Installing aria2c and setting up *aria2.conf* file.
 3. Setting up *rclone* to upload files to personal google drive.
-4. Writing a shell script to upload files when downlaod completes automatically.
+4. Writing a shell script to upload files when download completes automatically.
 5. Installing *apache2 server* to host front-end webpage.
 6. Setting up RPC token key and load testing.
 7. Automating the whole process.